-For information regarding civil rights or grievances procedures, contact.
-Timothy Morgan, Title IX Coordinator - 474 Grove Street, Honesdale, PA 18431 (570-253-4661).
-It is the coordinator's responsibility to make certain that all education programs and activities and all employment procedures are free from discrimination on the basis of these conditions stated in the policy.
-Students are provided equal access to student organizations.
+For information regarding Civil Rights or Grievances Procedures, please contact Timothy M. Morgan, Title IX Coordinator, at 474 Grove Street, Honesdale, PA18431.Telephone:(570)-253-4661.It is the coordinator's responsibility to make certain that all education programs and activities and all employment procedures are free from discrimination on the basis of these conditions stated in the Policy.